The Service Dog

 This video shows the early stages of Mazie training with Phoebe to detect symptoms of low blood sugar.

-How we found the Labs?
+How we found the service dogs

 We were blessed to find two wonderful Labradoodle's (Stella and Mazie) that were bred by the Novacek Family.
 If you want to learn more click the link below.